 7. Medium Length Straight Hair

-There are many options for styling medium length straight hair.
-If you’re looking for a more polished and professional finish, try a smooth and glossy blowdry.
-Otherwise, a ’90s-inspired style – combining relaxed texture with a side parting – makes for a low-maintenance and laidback weekend look.
+There are many options for styling medium length hairstyles with straight hair.
+Try a smooth and glossy blow-dry if you want a more polished and professional finish.
+Otherwise, a ’90s-inspired style – combining relaxed texture with a side parting – makes for a low-maintenance haircut and laidback weekend look.

-Curly-haired ladies have many options when it comes to medium length hair.
+Curly-haired ladies have many options when it comes to medium length hairstyles.
 From unstructured, deliberately disheveled ringlets to defined coils, a mid-length cut allows you to show off your curls in style.
-While medium-length curly hair is more high-maintenance than shorter cuts, using curl-defining products and hydrating treatments helps reduce the styling time and will ensure your mane stays frizz-free.
+While medium length curly hair is more high-maintenance than shorter cuts, curl-defining products and leave-in conditioner treatments help reduce styling time and ensure your mane stays frizz-free.

-If your hair is naturally wavy, a medium-length cut is an ideal length for you.
+If you have wavy hair, a medium length hairstyle is ideal for you.
 That’s because it is short enough to be manageable yet long enough to show off the beautiful movement in your locks.
 Those with naturally straight hair can create waves using heat tools like a curling wand or flat iron.
 Alternatively, braiding your hair while wet and applying a sea salt spray can also give you the beachy waves of your dreams.

 Short bangs end in the middle of your forehead and draw attention to your eyes and brows.
 They have a fashion-forward and arty vibe, so they’re perfect for women who want to show off that side of their personality.
-While short bangs can look very dramatic and edgy, medium-length hair balances out those qualities for a softer and more feminine result.
+While short bangs can look very dramatic and edgy, medium length hairstyles balance out those qualities for a softer and more feminine result.
 If it’s you’re experimenting with short bangs for the first time, pairing them with a mid-length cut is an excellent option.

 Looking for a hairstyle that stands out?
 Try an asymmetric cut.
 These hairstyles attract the eye because they are deliberately unbalanced.
 Plus, an asymmetric cut has many variations, including different side lengths or different lengths at the front and back.
-Almost all asymmetric cuts look great on medium-length hair.
+Almost all asymmetric cuts look great on medium length hairstyles.

-Another variation on the asymmetric haircut is the long front short back style.
-Also called an A-line or inverted cut, it gives you the best of both worlds – longer pieces to frame your face, with the volume and bounce of short hair.
-If you are not quite ready to take the plunge to a lob haircut, the long front short back cut can be the first step.
+Another variation of the asymmetric haircut is the long-front short-back medium length hairstyle.
+Also called an A-line or inverted cut gives you the best of both worlds – longer pieces to frame your face with the volume and bounce of short hair.
+If you are not quite ready to plunge into a lob haircut, the long front short back cut can be the first step.

-Growing out natural hair to medium length can take a little longer than other hair types, but the results are worth it.
+Growing out natural hair to medium length can take a little longer than other types of hair, but the results are worth it.
 You’ll have a wide variety of styling options to choose from, whether it’s a classic Afro or a braided look.
 To maintain your natural hair’s length, avoid over-trimming.
 Instead, snip off split ends as you see them.
 Additionally, make sure you avoid damage from chemicals and heat and gently detangle using a wide-tooth comb to prevent breakage.

 14. Medium Length Dreadlocks

 Dreadlocks are one of the most iconic hairstyles for women with Afro-textured hair.
-They are also considered a protective style as they don’t require any chemicals to be used, don’t put too much stress on the scalp and help natural hair retain moisture.
-While the different dread styles look great at any length, tighter, thinner locs suit medium hair.
+They are also considered a protective style as they don’t require any chemicals to be used, don’t put too much stress on the scalp, and help natural hair retain moisture, while the different dread styles look great at any length, tighter, thinner locs suit medium length hairstyles

-The Asian hair type tends to be thicker than Caucasian hair, meaning it’s ideal for a medium-length cut with long layers.
+The Asian hair type tends to be thicker than Caucasian hair, meaning it’s ideal for a medium length hairstyle with long layers.
 They introduce movement and stop your hair from looking like one solid mass.
 Additionally, framing layers can make your face look longer and slimmer.
 As Asian hair also tends to grow faster than other hair types, it will need to be trimmed more regularly to maintain medium length.

-Braiding medium-length locks can be trickier than long hair, mainly if it is fine or damaged.
+Braiding medium length locks can be trickier than long hair, mainly if it is fine or damaged.
 That’s because there isn’t enough hair to create a long, thick plait or a more elaborate style.
-However, simple plaiting techniques, like French braids, look beautiful on medium-length hair.
+However, simple plaiting techniques, like French braids, look beautiful on medium length hairstyles.
 That’s because they only require three sections of hair, and you can braid from your hairline rather than the base of your neck.

-A waterfall is one of the simplest braids and does not require long locks to create.
-You can also start it at your hairline or the side of your head and braid back or from one side to the other.
-For those reasons, it’s ideal for medium-length hair.
+Waterfall braids are one of the simplest braids and do not require long locks to create.
+You can also start it at your hairline or the side of your head and braid it back or from one side to the other.
+For those reasons, it’s ideal for medium length hairstyles.
 It’s also a favorite for bridal parties and wedding guests for its soft, pretty, and romantic appearance.

-Box braids are a classic style for long and medium hair.
-Not only are they a protective, but they also have a ’90s cool vibe due to their popularity in that era.
-If your natural hair is four to five inches long, you can comfortably get very long extensions box braided in; however, shorter hair can support medium-length extensions.
-Try colors like metallic grey or purple for an unusual twist on the box braid trend.
+Box braids look great on medium length hairstyles.
+Not only are they protective, but they also have a ’90s cool vibe due to their popularity in that era.
+If your natural hair is four to five inches long, you can comfortably get very long extensions box braided in; however, shorter hair can support medium length extensions.
+Try metallic grey or purple colors for an unusual twist on the box braid trend.

 20. Half Up Half Down Hairstyle